Section 90 of the Constitution Act, 1867: Current status of reservation and disallowance

-Proposals for Repeal
+Proposals for repeal

 With the movement toward Patriation in the 1970s onwards, there were proposals to abolish the reservation and disallowance powers, at both the federal and provincial levels.
 The Victoria Charter, 1971, was a proposal for patriation which included the abolition of reservation and disallowance, by repealing part of section 55, all of sections 56 and 57, and amending section 90 accordingly.
 However, the Victoria Charter was not enacted.
 The final Patriation package, set out in the Constitution Act, 1982, did not include the abolition of the powers of disallowance or reservation and did not amend section 90.
 Abolition of federal disallowance and reservation of provincial laws was also proposed in the Charlottetown Accord, but the Accord was defeated in a national referendum.

-Related provisions
+Related provisions of the Constitution Act, 1867

 Section 53 of the Act deals with appropriation and tax bills.
 It states that these types of bills must originate in the House of Commons.

 Section 54 of the Act deals with the recommendation for money votes.

 Section 55 of the Act deals with royal assent and reservation of bills.

-section 56 of the Act deals with disallowance of federal bills.
+Section 56 of the Act deals with disallowance of federal bills.

-section 57 of the Act sets out the process for consideration of reserved bills.
+Section 57 of the Act sets out the process for consideration of reserved bills.